jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :align: center
         :width: 300

 This matches the dynamics that were previously derived.
-We've proven to ourselves that the membrane potential will decay over time in the absence of any input stimuli.
+We've shown ourselves that the membrane potential will decay over time in the absence of any input stimuli.

 2.3.2 Lapicque: Step Input